Antibodies 101: Selecting the Right Antibody

 If all else is equal, feel free to make the decision by price point, shipping time, or other factors.
 Just remember that these are secondary considerations to validation, application specificity, and experimental considerations - no other factors can make up for an antibody that doesn't work for your application.

-Antibody Selection flow chart
+Antibody Selection flow chart.
+See text for details.

 Fig. 1: Antibody Selection Flow Chart